8 Bicep Exercises To Try In The Gym

 Remember to focus on squeezing the biceps as you curl than just focusing on moving the weight.

-Try the hammer curl, which is similar to a bicep curl, but you hold the dumbbells with your palms facing each other throughout the movement.
+The hammer curl is similar to a bicep curl, but your palms face together throughout the movement.

-Seated dumbbell curls help you to isolate your biceps.
-Using a chair will stabilise your body so you can concentrate on your reps.
+Seated dumbbell curls help you to isolate your biceps as you can't rely on momentum from the body to drive the movement. it also helps to stabilise your body so you can concentrate on your reps.

 EZ-Bar curls, which has an undulating handle, is a good alternative if you feel strain on your wrists performing curls with a straight bar.